 - York Pennsylvania

 A. Hi Chris.
-I can't suggest a better chromate, but in addition to the comments on this page, thread 47037 "Chromate conversion on cadmium not adhering" has some great insights.
+We don't suggest brands/sources ( huh? why?), but in addition to the comments on this page, thread 47037 "Chromate conversion on cadmium not adhering" has some great insights that might help.

 Luck & Regards,